tianyue58/tp/docs/DeveloperGuide.md

 Step 2.
 In the method, `LogicManager` calls the `parseCommand` method of `InternshipParser` to parse the user input.

 Step 3.
-The `InternshipParser` parses the user input, recognizes it as an `AcceptCommand`, and instantiates an `AcceptCommandParser` object.
+The `InternshipParser` parses the user input,recognizes it as an `AcceptCommand`, and instantiates an `AcceptCommandParser` object.

 Step 4. `InternshipParser` then calls the `parse` method of the `AcceptCommandParser` object to parse the arguments provided.
 In the `parse` method, the `AcceptCommandParser` ensures that the input is of the correct format and identifies the index of the application to be marked as 'Accepted'.

 Step 5.
 If the index specified by the user is valid, then a new `AcceptCommand` instance is created and